MaksimDzhangirov/backendBankExample/docs/part49-eng.md

 ```

 Then, in the GitHub CI workflow that runs unit tests, I'm gonna change
-the go version to 1.19 as well.
+the Go version to 1.19 as well.

 ```yaml
     steps: